 XML Tags Description InputFolderPath Defines the path of the input folder.
 Files can be read and deleted from here.
 The folder path could either be from the local file system or from a shared network directory.
 If your files are on the network folder path, then note that the services on Windows OS are always installed with "Log On As" type "Local System", which doesn't necessarily have the access rights to the UNC (network) path.
-So you are required to change the "Log On As" user of Ascertia-AFP service to your user e.g. ".\Administrator" as shown in the following screenshot: Ascerta-Air Properties (Local Computer) Confirm password: Configure user account Configure user account Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.
+So you are required to change the "Log On As" user of Ascertia-AFP service to your user e.g. ".\Administrator" as shown in the following screenshot: Ascertia-AFP Properties (Local Computer) General Log On Recovery Dependencies Log on as: Dependencies Dependencis Dependencis Depende Confirm password: Help me configure user account log on options.
+Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.
 OutputFolderPath This defines the path of the output folder.
 Successfully processed files are written here.
-Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ErrorFolderPath This defines the path of the error folder.
+Optionally a file locking extension can be specified i.e. <outputfolderpath lockExt="ApplicationLock"> Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ErrorFolderPath This defines the path of the error folder.
 Any files that cannot be processed successfully are placed here.
-Optionally a file locking extension can be specified i.e. <outputfolderpath lockext="ApplicationLock"> Note do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath> ScanSubDirectories Set this flag to TRUE if you want to process the files in subdirectories of the Input Folder Path.
+Optionally a file locking extension can be specified i.e. <outputfolderpath lockExt="ApplicationLock"> Note: Do not use "/" or "\" slashes at the end of the path as they will produce an error.</outputfolderpath>

+XML Tags Description ScanSubDirectories Set this flag to TRUE if you want to process the files in subdirectories of the Input Folder Path.
 Subdirectories will be created automatically in the Output/Error Folder Path.
 If this flag value is set to FALSE then files in the root folder will be processed only.
 By default, the value of this element is set to FALSE.
-Note if the attribute delete value is set to TRUE e.g. delete="true" then subdirectories will get deleted once all the files get processed.
+Note: If the attribute delete value is set to TRUE e.g. delete="true" then subdirectories will get deleted once all the files get processed.
 By default, the value of this attribute is set to FALSE.

-XML Tags Description SigningProfile {optional} Identifies the Signing Profile Name/ID to be included in the request messages sent to ADSS Server.
+SigningProfile {optional} Identifies the Signing Profile Name/ID to be included in the request messages sent to ADSS Server.
 This Signing Profile Name/ID is defined within ADSS Signing Service module.
-Follow this link for more details: https://manuals.ascertia.com/ADSS-Admin-Guide/default.aspx?pageid=step_3 - configuring_a signing_profile SigningCertificate {optional} Identifies the Signing Certificate alias to be included in the request messages that are sent to ADSS Server.
+Follow this link for more details: Step 4 - Configuring Signing Profile (ascertia.com) SigningCertificate {optional} Identifies the Signing Certificate alias to be included in the request messages that are sent to ADSS Server.
 If this alias is supplied, this overrides the default signing certificate configured in ADSS Server Signing Profile.
 Using Signing Certificate Alias, and using the same Alias every year is a good way of avoiding having to update the AFP file every time a signer certificate is updated.
 This parameter is distinct from the SignerCertificate parameter described in section 5.3.11 which identifies the specific signer certificate '.cer file' and thus supplies certificate specific information into the request.
 When the certificate is renewed, a new '.cer file' must be supplied to the client.
 Note: The signing certificate alias can be defined inside ADSS Server Key Manager or ADSS Server Certification Service.
-Follow these links for more details: https://manuals.ascertia.com/ADSS-Admin- Guide/default.aspx?pageid=key_manager3 https://manuals.ascertia.com/ADSS-Admin- Guide/default.aspx?pageid=adss_server_certification_service SigningCertificatePassword {optional} Provide the signing certificate password if the key/certificate is generated in certification service using client password.
+Follow these links for more details: Service Keys (ascertia.com) ADSS Certification Service (ascertia.com) SigningCertificatePassword {optional} Provide the signing certificate password if the key/certificate is generated in certification service using client password.
 By default, this element is commented.
-Note this element is not required if the key/certificate is generated inside Certification Service without client password or defined in Key Manager (password not required in both cases).
+Note: This element is not required if the key/certificate is generated inside Certification Service without client password or defined in Key Manager (password not required in both cases).